amy941/Google_Advanced_Module-4_Statistics/README.md

 **Python, Jupyter Notebook, GitHub**

 # Conclusions:
+The end-of-course portfolio projects reinforced my data analysis skills in:
+- Importing relevant packages,
+- Conducting descriptive summary to explore the project data,
+- Implementing hypothesis test and A/B test,
+- Sharing meaningful insights and ideas with stakeholders.

 # Closing Thoughts:
 Statistics is tough 🙃 It took me over a month to get the hang of the basics (very basic).
 Regardless, I think I'm in a better place than I was last month 🐌🐌🐌